 For disability and other risk products, the risks are limited through obtaining health information before entering into insurance agreements with individuals or companies with few employees.
-For larger companies, the type of industry and statistics on illness are taken into account when calculating the premium.
+For larger companies, the type of industry and statistics on illness are considered when calculating the premium.
 The risk is mitigated by monitoring risk results and, if necessary, adjusting the premium annually.